Kelly Pavlik: Pavlik vs. Taylor I & II

-However, in Atlantic City, New Jersey, in front of a pro-Pavlik crowd (approximately 6,231 Youngstown natives made the trip), Pavlik defeated Jermain Taylor on September 29, 2007.
+In Atlantic City, New Jersey, in front of a pro-Pavlik crowd (approximately 6,231 Youngstown natives made the trip), Pavlik defeated Jermain Taylor on September 29, 2007.
 In the pre-fight build-up, Taylor's trainer, Emmanuel Steward, called Pavlik "overrated" and promised a knockout win for his boxer.
 It nearly happened, as Pavlik was knocked down in the second round and tossed about the ring for much of that round.
-However, using his reach advantage and ability to trap opponents in the corner, Pavlik slowly turned the tide on Taylor.
+However, using his ability to trap opponents in the corner, Pavlik slowly turned the tide on Taylor.
 By the sixth round, many at the ringside, such as the HBO commentator Larry Merchant, saw the fight as even.
 HBO's unofficial scorer, Harold Lederman, even had Pavlik leading the fight at the halfway point.
 Despite this, he was trailing on all three official scorecards.
 In the seventh round, Pavlik stunned his opponent with a clean left hook to the chin and backed him against the ropes knocking Taylor out with a barrage of punches.
 With the victory, Pavlik became the new WBC, WBO, The Ring and lineal middleweight champion.
 After the fight with Taylor, Pavlik and his father, Mike Pavlik Sr., accidentally left their paychecks in their hotel room.
 He was named The Boxing Times Fighter of the Year in 2007.

 This fight was named Fight of the Year by the Boxing Writers Association of America.

 After the defeat, Taylor activated his clause for a non-title rematch, which was held on February 16 at the MGM Grand Garden Arena in Paradise, Nevada, with both fighters weighing-in at super middleweight.
 Pavlik won the fight with a unanimous decision (117-111, 116-112 and 115–113), handing Taylor his second defeat.